-If you have ever begun a new weight-training program, then found it difficult to walk down stairs for the following few days, you are familiar with the uncomfortable side effects of muscle strengthening.
-Your muscles swell after weight training.
-You may find that your strength and range of motion decreases, and you'll feel stiffness and discomfort.
-Studies are inconclusive as to whether muscle swelling is actually the cause of these other symptoms.
+If you have ever begun a new weight-training program and then found it difficult to walk down stairs for the following few days, you are familiar with the uncomfortable side effects of muscle strengthening.
+You might develop swollen muscles after weight training.
+You might also find that your strength and range of motion have decreased, and you feel stiffness and discomfort.

 Exercising causes temporary inflammation and swelling as muscles fibers are broken down and rebuilt to increase strength.

 When a muscle lifts loads that it is unaccustomed to, the stress causes tiny tears in its fibers.
 These tears are a natural part of building stronger muscles because when the damage is repaired, the muscle fibers are rebuilt stronger than before.
 Almost immediately after exercise, white blood cells rush into the muscle to clear up the debris from the muscle damage, producing prostaglandins as a byproduct.